 Fluffy cinnamon rolls made from scratch with an easy 30 minute dough, stuffed and baked inside juicy apples and topped with rich cream cheese frosting.
 The juice from the apple seeps into the cinnamon roll just enough to give it a cinnamon-apple flavor!

 Buckle up people cause I’ve got a whole lotta make-you-crave-a-cinnamon-roll-photos comin’ your way.
 I know I said I was at the end of my apple-stuffing phase, but alas, I have another.
 Can you bear to suffer through one more with me?
+(But if you’re like me, and you want more, check out my Apple Cinnamon Pancakes.)
 I promise you that it will be worth your time.
 I mean, it involves cinnamon rolls.
 Need I say more?

 Now first things first, let’s talk dough.
 Yes, this is a yeast dough BUT before you go running in the other direction, just hear me out for a second.
 This dough is EASY.
 Let me say that again in case you didn’t quite let yourself believe it the first time.
 THIS.
 RECIPE.
 IS.
 EASY. 🙂 Capiche?
 Good.
 Now let me tell you why it is easy.